Exit interviews are interviews conducted with departing employees, just before they leave.

 - What extra responsibility would you have welcomed that you were not given?

-- How could the organization have enabled you to make fuller use of your capabilities and potential?
+- How could the organisation have enabled you to make fuller use of your capabilities and potential?

 - What training would you have liked or needed that you did not get, and what effect would this have had?